achikin/verma.github.io/_posts/2014-08-21-writing-hooks-for-slack-in-clojure.md

   (route/not-found "Not Found"))
 {% endhighlight %}

 Now setup a Slack Command Integration which will give the token information.
 When setting up the integration, Slack is going to ask you for the URL where it should post the command information.
-Since we're developing our stuff locally and don't really have a publicly accessible end-point, I usually run a tunneling software like `ngrok` to expose my services to the interwebs. `ngrok` will give you a URL where your service is reachable, copy it and give it to Slack.
+Since we're developing our stuff locally and don't really have a publicly accessible end-point, I usually run a tunneling software like `ngrok` to expose my services to the interwebs. `ngrok` will give you a URL where your service is reachable.
+Copy it and give it to Slack.

 You should now be able to go to a channel and just type in `/weather`.
 You should see our response string popup.

 The parameters will arrive under `(:params request)`. `:command` will contain the actual command (you can have multiple commands go to a single server). `:text` will contain any additional parameters sent to us .e.g the zip code.
-Lets do some error checking and see how things go.
+Let's do some error checking and see how things go.

 {% highlight clojure %}
 (defn check-zip [zip]